miguelcobain/IP.UI/README.md

 1. Download the built javascript file from the `build/` directory.
 2. Include it in your HTML page (or whatever javascript dependency manager you're using).
-3. The `IP.UI` namespace is created for you, and you can start using it.
+3. The `IP.UI` namespace is created for you, and you can start using its components.
 See examples below.

 # Component Overview #